Recognising elliptic manifolds: Certificates for elliptic manifolds

-If we can verify the certificate, then $M$ is the manifold $L(p,q)$.
-Conversely, suppose $M$ is the lens space $L(p, q)$ and is neither a prism manifold nor $\RP^3$.
-Then $(p,q) \neq (4p', 2p' \pm 1)$ by \reflem{PrismIsLens}.
-By \refthm{LensSpaceCore}, $\calT^{(86)}$ contains a simplicial core curve $C$.
-Its regular neighbourhood $N(C)$ is simplicial in $\calT^{(88)}$.
-An essential simple closed curve in $\bdy N(C)$ that lies in the link of some vertex of $C$ gives a simplicial meridian $\mu$.
-An embedded simplicial arc in $\bdy N(C)$ joining opposite sides of $\mu$ can then be closed up to form a simplicial longitude $\lambda$.
-Thus, the required certificate exists.
 It can be verified in polynomial time, as a function of the number of tetrahedra in $\calT$, for the following reasons.
 The subdivision $\calT^{(88)}$ contains $24^{88}$ times as many tetrahedra as $\calT$.
-Thus, steps (1)-(3) in the verification can be achieved in polynomial time.
-For (4)-(6), we note that the boundary maps in the chain groups for $N(C)$ and $\bdy N(C)$ can be expressed as integer matrices, where the number of rows and columns is bounded by a constant multiple of the number of tetrahedra in $\calT^{(88)}$ and where each column has $L^1$ norm at most $3$.
-Thus, (4)-(6) can be verified in polynomial time using linear programming.
+Thus, steps (1)--(3) in the verification can be achieved in polynomial time.
+For (4)--(6), we note that the boundary maps in the chain groups for $N(C)$ and $\bdy N(C)$ can be expressed as integer matrices, where the number of rows and columns is bounded by a constant multiple of the number of tetrahedra in $\calT^{(88)}$ and where each column has $L^1$ norm at most $3$.
+Thus, (4)--(6) can be verified in polynomial time using linear algebra, as in the Kannan-Bachem algorithm.

+One can alternatively just use (1) and (4) in the certificate.
+Instead of (2) and (3), the verifier can compute the triangulation for the exterior $X$ of $C$ obtained from $\calT^{(88)}$ by keeping only those simplices that are disjoint from $C$.
+Furthermore, by using Burton's isomorphism signature, the verifier can give the simplices of this triangulation a canonical labelling.
+Furthermore, the verifier can build the simplicial one-chains $\lambda$ and $\mu$ and compute the integers $p$ and $q$, using linear algebra.
+Note that, since they are computed in polynomial time, $p$ and $q$ necessarily have polynomial bit-size.